wlillisdev/tasty_tipples/README.md

   # Security
   - Cross-Site Request Forgery (CSRF) tokens were used on all forms.
   - Secret access keys were stored safely in env.py this was set up before the first push to Github.
-  - Django allauth combined with Django’s LoginRequiredMixin and UserPassesTestMixin were used to ensure only signed in users can edit or detele post.
+  - Django allauth was used to ensure only signed in users can edit or detele review.
+And for super user permissions.

 # GDPR (General Data Protection Regulation)